wormhole-foundation/xdapp-book/projects/wormhole-local-validator/README.md

 They'll use the standard Wormhole test mnemonic (`myth like bonus scare over problem client lizard pioneer submit female collect`) and use the first key for deployment and payment (Public Key: `0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1`, Private Key: (`0x4f3edf983ac636a65a842ce7c78d9aa706d3b113bce9c46f30d7d21715b23b1d`))

 ## Run Solana Chain
 `npm run solana` will start up a Solana chain and load in Core Bridge (`Bridge1p5gheXUvJ6jGWGeCsgPKgnE3YgdGKRVCMY9o`) and Token Bridge (`B6RHG3mfcckmrYN1UhmJzyS1XX3fZKbkeUcpJe9Sy3FE`) accounts.
-TODO: Add emitter registrations for token bridge.

 ## Run Wormhole
 After you have the dependencies installed and the chains running, you can run Womrhole.